What is Chronicle Map?

 A ping-pong test between processes of 25 million per second.
 One process set a flag from false to true, the other from true to false.
 Data is not lost even if the JVM crashes on the next line.

-Want to learn more?
-See the benefits of Chronicle's products in action
+See the Benefits of Chronicle's Products in Action

 At Chronicle, we believe less is more.
 Learn more about why and how Chronicle can support your business and how it can increase efficiency and streamline your systems and workflows by speaking with one of our experts.